 Certain rights that are guaranteed to promoters are listed as follows:

-- Right of indemnity – This right is also known as a right to recover a proportionate amount from the co-promoters.
-When there is more than one person as promoters of a company, one amongst them can claim against another promoter for the damages and compensation paid by him.
-Besides, the promoters are jointly and severally liable for making any secret profits or printing and circulation of any misstatements/false-statements in the prospectus.
+- Right of indemnity – This right is also known as the right to recover a proportionate amount from the co-promoters.
+When there is more than one person as the promoter of a company, one amongst them can claim against another promoter for the damages and compensation paid by him.
+Besides, the promoters are jointly and severally liable for making any secret profits or printing and circulation of any misstatements/false statements in the prospectus.

 - Right to receive preliminary expenses – This right is not a contractual right and the preliminary expenses are provided based on the discretion of the directors.
 However, the promoter is authorized to receive preliminary expenses accompanied by a receipt or voucher that are incurred during the process of promotion and incorporation of the company.

-A promoter must always conform towards all works done by him in a good faith and for the better management of a company.
+A promoter must always conform to all works done by him in a good faith and for the better management of a company.
 He has certain liabilities accompanied by all the activities performed by him for the formation of the company.
 Here the burden of proof is completely on the promoters in order to relieve him from all the liabilities.
-General liabilities of promoters are as follows:
+The general liabilities of promoters are as follows:

-- Promoters can be made liable for non-compliance of all matters to be stated in prospectus as expressly specified under s.
+- Promoters can be made liable for non-compliance with all matters to be stated in the prospectus as expressly specified under s.
 26 of the Companies Act, 2013.